JAC T9 Ute: Overview

-A total of two engine options are available for the 2021 JAC Hunter in the Chinese Market, including the 2.0-liter turbo inline-4 diesel engine shared with the JAC T8 putting out 150. hp and 360.
-Nm of torque, and a 2.4-liter turbo petrol inline-4 engine producing 211 hp.
+A total of two engine options are available for the 2021 JAC T9 Ute in the Chinese Market, including the 2.0-liter turbo inline-4 diesel engine shared with the JAC T8 putting out 150 hp and 360 Nm of torque, and a 2.4-liter turbo petrol inline-4 engine producing 211 hp.
 All models come exclusively with a six-speed manual transmission.
 It's also available in both 4x2 and 4x4 configurations.

 A Bobcat Edition was introduced in 2022, and shortly after, a Green Demon Edition was also introduced for 2022.
 Both special editions include upgrades featuring modified appearance and off-road kits.
 The performance upgrades include rear competitive bars, wading hose pipes, chassis guards, and an electric 9500-pound winch.

-Being based on the same platform as the T6 and T8, the JAC Hunter has a pickup bed with similar dimensions of 1520x1590x470 mm and a LWB version in a size of 1810x1590x470 mm offering higher load capacity.
+Being based on the same platform as the T6 and T8, the JAC T9 Ute has a pickup bed with similar dimensions of 1520x1590x470 mm and a LWB version in a size of 1810x1590x470 mm offering higher load capacity.